-The anatomy of a dried clove bud includes a long calyx separating into four sepals that surround a central light-brown ball.
+The anatomy of a dried clove bud includes a stem that separates into four sepals.
+These surround four unopened overlapping petals which form a central light-brown ball.

 Dried clove buds have a very concentrated amount of oil content with ovoid oil glands running up the calyx to the pod.
 This gives ground clove a slightly oily texture, similar to cumin powder.

 The main oil-derived compound is known as EUGENOL.
 This is a substance present in other herbs and spices like nutmeg, cinnamon, basil and bay leaf.
 Clove bud oil is estimated to contain a concentration of 70–90% eugenol, which is far higher than any other spice.

 This is mostly what accounts for clove's intensely aromatic fragrance and distinct flavor.
 It is considered the major medicinal constituent.

 The health-enhancing attributes of eugenol and other chemical compounds found in clove buds have been studied for their potent antioxidant and antimicrobial actions, potentially helpful for boosting immune response and warding off disease-causing microbes.